-Qualifying conditions typically involve severe, life-threatening, or profoundly disabling diagnoses, often with a high probability that the impairment will last at least 12 months or result in death.
+Qualifying conditions typically involve severe, life-threatening, or profoundly disabling diagnoses with a high probability that the impairment will last at least 12 months or result in death.
+CAL fast-tracks the review process so applicants receive a decision — and their benefits — much faster than through the standard process.

 The 13 Newly Added Conditions